isaac-tran/penguin-in-glasses/README.md

 2-player platformer shooter.
 With penguins.

 ## How to get the game
 Please download the two zip files above and put them in the same folder.
-You can then extract them with WINRAR.
+Right-click on the .zip file (not .z01) and choose "Extract here".

 ## Introduction
 Hi!
 Isaac here.